Suke-go/emgdevice/README.md

 ### Installing dependencies

-Download the ImGui and ImPlot source trees and place them under the project's `include` directory so the headers are available during compilation:
+Download the ImGui and ImPlot source trees and place them under the project's `include` directory so both the headers and `*.cpp` files are available during compilation.
+When these directories are detected CMake will automatically build the libraries as part of the application.

 Cloning the repositories copies all required `*.h` and `*.cpp` files (e.g.
 `imgui.cpp`, `imgui_draw.cpp`, `implot.cpp`, `implot_items.cpp`) along with the
 `imstb_*` headers used by ImGui.
 Alternatively copy these files manually if you